5 Common Heat Pump Problems

 Blowing Cold Air

 If you notice cold air coming from your air vents when you are expecting heat, this could be a sign that something is amiss.
 Cold air could indicate a problem with the thermostat or air handler.
-If it’s really cold outside you must keep in mind that Carrier heat pumps go into defrost mode which will cause it to blow cold air temporarily.
+If it’s really cold outside you must keep in mind that Carrier heat pumps go into defrost mode which will cause them to blow cold air temporarily.
 So don’t automatically assume the worst without investigating first.

 Making Strange Noises

 If you hear clicking or rattling, it could be a loose part or the register may be out of place.
-A loud, grinding or squealing noise could be the result of a more serious problem, such as a worn-out motor bearing.
+A loud, grinding, or squealing noise could be the result of a more serious problem, such as a worn-out motor bearing.
 If you hear such a noise, turn the unit off immediately to avoid further damage.